sameerallabandi/PhyTech/README.md

 - Analytics page to display the response from the IOT device.
 Only the text response has been setup. charts and designs are still pending.

 3. Plant Identifying CNN model:
+- Methdology:
+In the proposed method we have integrated a CNN model for plant classification.
+In the following model we scraped data of the 10 most common household plants, 3515 images were used for training and 386 images were used as test data.
+Before moving onto creating a model, a few preprocessing tasks were required.
+As the images were scraped from the internet, the images can be of different file formats.
+In order to get an accurate model we converted each image to a .jpeg file with the help of Python's in-built OS library (This is done as tensorflow only supports .jpeg,.bmp,.png files).
+Further, we checked for corrupted file formats by converting each image to a binary formmat and decode the imagee.
+If corrupted file formats are present, the image is removed from the file path.
+Further, data augmentation operations were performed in order to get more data and create an accurate model.

+The model has 6 layers, 3 convolutional layers, a flattening layer and 2 dense layers.
+The model uses 'he_uniform' weight initialization method in order to make sure the weights are neither too small or too big.
+In the initial iterations of the model, the model seemed to get a very high accuracy(80%-90%), however when visualizing the accuracy and losses, the data was overfitted.
+In order to resolve this issue a L1 kernel regularizer was used with each layer and batch normalization layers were used.

+In the app being created, the model would be used to predict what plant it is.
+The model is pushed to the AMD instance and with the following results, the app displays information on how to maintain the plant.
+Further, this is attatched to an IOT device that checks for soil moisture, humidity and temperature and these metrics will be displayed in the app

+- Results:
+The following model for classification is able to get an accuracy of 60.7%.
+This is due to the low amounts of data we have used.
+We are looking to further improve the model by scraping for more images on the internet.
+However, although the accuracy is low, when using it for classification it seems to be making accurate predictions.

 - model is able to predict plant classes.
 - accuracy needs to be improved.